adobe/aem-upload/README.md

             <td>fileend</td>
             <td>
                 Indicates that a file has uploaded successfully.
-This event will <i>not</i> be sent if the file failed to upload.
+This event will <i>not</i> be sent if the file failed to upload, or if the file upload was cancelled.
             </td>
             <td>
                 A simple javascript <code>object</code> containing the same properties as "filestart."